Fujifilm X70 vs Panasonic ZS200

 It is notable that the X70 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X70 or the Panasonic ZS200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.